chrisss404/powerdns/README.md

     googleadservices.com
     ...

-Then
+Then you can do the following:

-    # start secure recursor (restart dnsdist when let's encrypt certificate is ready)
+    # start secure recursor (restart dnsdist after the let's encrypt certificate is created)
     docker-compose -f secure-recursor.yml up

     # get DNSCrypt provider public key fingerprint